pingcap/style-guide/src/rust/traits.md

 If in doubt, only use implement operator types for numeric or logical types.

 Only implement `Index` for collection types.
-Most collections should implement `Index` and `Iterator`.
+Most collections should implement `Index`, `IntoIterator`, and `FromIterator`.
-TODO extend
+Most mutable collections should implement `Extend`.

 Only implement `Deref` for smart pointer types; never for general coercion.
 Most smart pointers should implement `Deref` and `Borrow`.

 `Drop` should be implemented for any types which need to tidy-up, manual destructors should never be used.
-`Drop` implementations must *never* panic, be aware of implicit panics, for example due to bounds checking in indexing.
+`Drop` implementations must *never* panic.
+Be aware of implicit panics, for example due to bounds checking in indexing.

-TODO Destructors that may block have alternatives Dtors should never fail
+`Drop` implementations should not fail in other way.
+`Drop` implementations should not block.

+If a destructor might panic, fail, or block, provide a method which performs the shutdown behaviour and which returns a result (or, if necessary, panic).
+E.g., `close`.
+The use may then call that method and if it succeeds be guaranteed that the destructor will be well-behaved.
+This should be well-documented.

 `Fn`, `FnMut`, and `FnOnce` should be implemented by function-like objects which can be called (e.g., callbacks).
 Uses of these traits should be rare, usually closures or futures are a better choice than a custom callback.